In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

-My company has been remote for 10+ years, and during that time I’ve discovered how to be productive and lead highly productive remote work teams.
+My company has been remote for 10+ years, and during that time, I’ve discovered how to be productive and lead highly productive remote work teams.

-This article is intended for those people brand new to remote work, and the remote work tips I share are designed to help you be as productive as possible.
+This article is for those people brand new to remote work, and the remote work tips I share are designed to help you be as productive as possible.

 Let’s dive in!